-It could be argued that list items may be more perceptually confusable when lists are presented auditorily (as in Experiments 1-4) than when presented visually.
-This raises the possibility that perceptual errors might have played a role in the results obtained in Experiments 1-4.
-One way to gauge perceptual errors is to examine items produced during recall that are perceptually similar to one or more items from the target list but that did not, in fact, appear either in the target list or in the set of words from which the lists were drawn in that experiment (extraset intrusions).
+It could be argued that list items may be more perceptually confusable when lists are presented auditorily (as in Experiments 1 through 4) than visually.
+This raises the possibility that perceptual errors might have played a role in the results obtained in Experiments 1 through 4.
+One way to gauge perceptual errors is to examine items produced during recall that are perceptually similar to one or more items from the target list, but that did not in fact appear in either the target list or in the set of words from which the lists were drawn in that experiment ("extra-set intrusions").
 If perceptual confusability played a role in the auditory experiments, there should be a greater proportion of perceptual errors in those experiments than in the visual experiment.
-We therefore compared perceptually similar extraset intrusions in the auditory experiments (Experiments 1-4 combined) with those in the visual experiment (Experiment 5) for the two conditions that were common to all the experiments (rhyming and dissimilar lists of one-syllable items).
-An ANOVA indicated that there was no significant difference between the proportions of such intrusions for the auditory experiments versus the visual experiment $[F(1,118) = 0.10, MS_e]$ 34.03, p > .7].
-It therefore appears unlikely that the effects in Experiments 1-4 were driven by auditory perceptual confusability.
+We therefore compared perceptually similar extra-set intrusions in the auditory experiments (Experiments 1 through 4 combined) with those in the visual experiment (Experiment 5), for the two conditions that were common to all the experiments (rhyming and dissimilar lists of one-syllable items).
+An ANOVA indicated that there was no significant difference between the proportions of such intrusions for the auditory experiments versus the visual experiment F(1, 118) = .10, p > .7, MSE = 34.03.
+It therefore appears unlikely that the effects in Experiments 1 through 4 were driven by auditory perceptual confusability.

-Another issue is whether the differences in the patterns of results obtained in Experiments 3 and 4, as compared with those in Experiments 1 and 2, are truly due to the use of closed versus open sets or might simply be due to the use of different stimulus sets.
-This is, of course, a question that also applies to other studies that have employed nonidentical open versus closed stimulus sets (e.g., Coltheart, 1993; Fallon et al., 1999; Nairne & Kelley, 1999).
+Another issue is whether the differences in the patterns of results obtained in Experiments 3 and 4 as compared with Experiments 1 and 2 are truly due to the use of closed versus open sets, or might simply be due to the use of different stimulus sets.
+This is, of course, a question that also applies to other studies that have employed non-identical open versus closed stimulus sets (e.g., Coltheart, 1993; Fallon et al., 1999; Nairne & Kelley, 1999).
 In the present study, the fact that the item analyses corroborated the subject analyses makes it unlikely that the results were an artifact of the particular stimuli used.
-However, to examine this question further, we analyzed error types.
-Intrusions that are from outside the target list, but not from outside the set of words used in the experiment (extralist intrusions), provide a measure of memory errors (the intrusion is a word that was in another list).
-If the difference in item recall accuracies in the open set experiments (Experiments 1 and 2) and the closed set experiments (Experiments 3 and 4) was, in fact, due to the openness of the sets, we would expect a greater proportion of extralist intrusions in the closed set experiments, because of the greater confusability of the lists.
-If, on the other hand, the difference in item recall accuracies for the closed and the open set experiments was due simply to the use of different stimuli, there would be no particular reason to expect this difference in extralist intrusions.
-A comparison revealed that the proportion of extralist intrusions in the two closed set experiments combined was indeed significantly higher than that in the two open set experiments combined [F(1,94) = 53.19, $MS_e = 16.29$, p < .0005].
+However, to further examine this question, we further analyzed error types.
+Intrusions that are from outside the target list but not from outside the set of words used in the experiment ("extra-list intrusions") provide a measure of memory errors (the intrusion is a word that was in another list).
+If the difference in item recall accuracies in the open set experiments (Experiments 1 and 2) and the closed set experiments (Experiment 3 and 4) was in fact due to the openness of sets, then we would expect a greater proportion of extra-list intrusions in the closed set experiments, because of the greater confusability of lists.
+If, on the other hand, the difference in item recall accuracies for the closed and open set experiments was due simply to the use of different stimuli, there would be no particular reason to expect this difference in extra-list instrusions.
+A comparison revealed that the proportion of extra-list intrusions in the two closed set experiments combined F(1, 94) = 53.19, p < .0005, MSE = 16.29.